nacho185/weather-app-v2/README.md

 # weather-app-v2
-My improved weather app with openweather api. https://nacho185.github.io/weather-app-v2/
+My new and improved weather app with openweather api. https://nacho185.github.io/weather-app-v2/